Table of contents

 The ECB's monetary policy decisions are made independently (without instruction from any external entities), with maintaining price stability within the euro area being their primary objective—aiming for inflation rates below (but close to) 2% over the medium term.

-What time is the ECB decision?
+What time is the ECB interest rate decision announced?

 What happens when the ECB raises interest rates?